 The HT-X9000F supports HDMI arc and optical for connecting to a TV, but Sony also packed in Bluetooth for music streaming.
 You can even connect a USB-A drive to play downloaded music.
-Overall, Sony's midlevel sound bar and woofer performed really well and gets loud.
+Overall, Sony's mid-level sound bar and woofer performs really well and gets loud.
 Through Dolby Atmos and with a vertical sound engine, it's very clear and balanced.

 A full surround setup with Dolby Atmos: Vizio 46" 5.1.4 Home Theater Sound System

 - Vizio SB46514-F6 46-inch 5.1.4 channel Home Theater Sound System ($999.99; amazon.com)

 Vizio's SB46514-F6 is a full surround sound system setup that pairs a sound bar with a woofer and two hi-hat speakers, one for the left and one for the right.
 With any surround setup, you'll feel immersed in the audio.
 Vizio met the core specs that any audiophile would want.
 It's a Dolby Atmos system, and it's a full 5.1.4 system.

 When it's set up, you'll have the 46-inch sound bar in the front, the wireless subwoofer off to the side, and the two-channel speakers behind you on the left and right.
 Those rear speakers will need to be connected to the subwoofer.
 Vizio gives you plenty of cord length to make this connection.
 You'll need power for the woofer and the sound bar.